cwolock/stack_supplementary/README.md

 # Supplementary materials for global survival stacking paper

-This repository contains code to reproduce the analyses in ["A framework for leveraging machine learning tools to estimate personalized survival curves"](https://arxiv.org/abs/2211.03031) by Wolock, Gilbert, Simon, and Carone (2022+).
+This repository contains code to reproduce the analyses in ["A framework for leveraging machine learning tools to estimate personalized survival curves"](https://arxiv.org/abs/2211.03031) by Wolock, Gilbert, Simon, and Carone appearing in the *Journal of Computational and Graphical Statistics*.
 All analyses were implemented using the `R` package `survML`, which is available on CRAN (stable release) and [here](https://github.com/cwolock/survML) (development version).
+Version 1.1.0 was used for this paper.

 ## Appendix